caiyy17/MaaAssistantStarRail/README.md

 # Auto navigation

 Currently, auto navigation is achieved by manually providing the key points of map location.
 The camera should face the north direction.
 I'm planning to add auto camera facing and turning to provide better visual experience.
 And also, karman filtering will be addeed.

+# GUI

+I add a very simple GUI of tkinter